 The Voter Services committee has released a Citizen's Guide to Registration and Voting called This Way to the Polls 2018.
 It provides information on what you need to register, where to register, where to vote, what to do at the polling place, absentee voting, etc. The Citizen's Guide to Registration and Voting can be found here.

 Vote411 is a excellent tool for voters once candidates are selected.
-The League of Women Voters of Sussex County will implement Vote411 as we near the next elections.
+It will go live as of July 16th, 2018.
 Once Vote411 is activated, you can create your personalized voters' guide by entering your address to find everything you need to vote!
 With your personalized guide, you will:

 - see everything that will be on your ballot,